-Are you one who blows up bridges in your family or are you a bridge builder—taking seriously the message of reconciliation that the Bible talks about?
-We need to keep in mind that
+Are you one who blows up bridges in your family or are you a bridge builder?
+Do you take seriously the message of reconciliation that the Bible talks about?
+In dealing with grievances, we need to keep in mind:

 “We’re Christ’s representatives.
 God uses us to persuade men and women to drop their differences and enter into God’s work of making things right between them“ (2 Corinthians 5:19 – The Message).

 We’re told in Matthew 5:14-16,